 Phase 3: Mass vaccination of the remaining population (ages 18–64).

-- Depending on vaccine availability, vaccination of the remaining population will take place after Easter, starting with the ages 65–74.
-Keep updated through the municipality’s website for more information regarding the start of mass vaccination.
+- This is on going.
+Keep updated through the municipality’s website for more information regarding the mass vaccination.

 If you do not have a GP in Stavanger or are temporarily staying in the municipality

 If you are in a priority group, call the vaccination office at 51 91 33 33 and you will be put on a list and contacted when it is your turn.
 If you are not in a priority group, you will be vaccinated in connection with the mass vaccination.
 Keep updated through the municipality’s website for information regarding the start of mass vaccination.